auttaja/gommand/README.md

     - `gommand.MentionPrefix`: This is used to check if the bot is mentioned.
     - `gommand.MultiplePrefixCheckers(<prefix checker>...)` - This allows you to combine prefix checkers.
 In the event that a prefix checker returns false, the string iterator will be rewinded back to where it was and the next checker will be called.

-    In the event that these prefix checkers won't suffice, you can write your own with the function type `func(ctx *gommand.Context, r *gommand.StringIterator) bool`.
+    In the event that these prefix checkers won't suffice, you can write your own with the function type `func(ctx *gommand.Context, r *gommand.StringIterator) bool` where `true` represents if the prefix is used.
+If the prefix was used, you should also set `ctx.Prefix` to your prefix.
 Note that the context does not contain the member object in the message or the command yet.
 See [using the string iterator](#using-the-string-iterator) below on how to use the string iterator.
 If this is nil, it defaults to no prefix.
 - `ErrorHandlers`: An array of functions of the [ErrorHandler](#error-handling) type which will run one after another.
 This can be nil and you can also add one with the `AddErrorHandler` function attached to the router.
 - `PermissionValidators`: This is any [permission validators](#permission-validators) which you wish to add on a global router scale.
 This can be nil.
 - `Middleware`: This is any [middleware](#middleware) which you wish to add on a global router scale.
 This can be nil.